pwittchen/wittchen.io/source/_posts/writing-my-first-library-in-kotlin.md

 class MainActivity : AppCompatActivity()
 ```

-and sometimes, don't have variable provided in the lambda, when there's only one value - we can invoke this value by calling `it` object
+and sometimes we don't have variable provided in the lambda, when there's only one value and we can invoke this value by calling `it` object

 ```kotlin
 batteryDisposable = RxBattery